pymupdf/PyMuPDF/docs/pymupdf-pro.rst

 |PyMuPDF Pro| functionality is restricted without a license key as follows:

-    **Only the first 10KB of any document will be available as extracted text.**
+    **Only the first 3 pages of any document will be available.**

-To unlock full functionality you should `obtain a trial key <PyMuPDFPro_TrialKeys>`.
+To unlock full functionality you should `obtain a trial key <https://pymupdf.io/try-pro/>`_.

 .. _PyMuPDFPro_TrialKeys: